 Software defined networking aims to increase functionality while simplifying the physical network topology.
 In this course, Implementing Windows Server 2016 Software Defined Networking, you'll learn all about SDNv2 and how to deploy in your environment.
 First, you'll learn about the key components and concepts behind software defined networking.
 Next, you'll delve into the options for SDNv2 deployment and management.
 Finally, you'll learn how to take advantage of powerful services, such as the software load balancer and datacenter firewall.
 By the end of this course, you'll be able to identify the right way to use software defined networking v2 in your environment.

-IT professionals and security teams are continually looking to upgrade to the latest Windows operating systems.
+** We are currently in the process of updating this course with the intention to replace it as soon as possible so as to ensure accuracy for the content. ** IT professionals and security teams are continually looking to upgrade to the latest Windows operating systems.
 Understanding the implementation and upgrade process is key however.
 In this course, Implement Active Directory Domain Services in Windows Server 2016, you will learn about the implementation of Active Directory Domain services in Windows Server 2016.
 First, you will delve into setting up a new forest to read-only domain controllers, removing a domain controller, and what you need to know about server core.
 Next, you will dive into Active Directory account management.
 Finally, you will learn all about group management both from the graphical user interface and PowerShell.
 By the end of this course, you will have an understanding of how to decide which domain controller options to use, and how to install them.
 You will also have a core understanding of user account and group account management to be successful in your environment.

 More users today are working outside the traditional corporate office, and they require seamless, secure access to applications and content on the corporate network, as well as in the cloud.
 In this course, Implementing Windows Server 2016 Identity Federation and Access, you'll receive the most up to date knowledge on authenticating and authorizing users using Active Directory Federation Services (ADFS), Web Application Proxy (WAP), and Active Directory Rights Management Services (AD RMS).
 First, you'll learn how to install and configure ADFS to authenticate users using new methods in 2016, like device authentication and Azure MFA for primary authentication, as well as how to use ADFS to provide seamless single sign-on to applications in the cloud and on-premises.
 Next, you'll cover how to publish applications to the Internet using Web Application Proxy.
 Finally, you'll explore how to protect content from being viewed, edited, and printed by certain users and groups, using AD RMS.
 When you're finished with this course, you'll have the skills and knowledge needed to provide flexible authentication methods to your users, and provide secure access to documents and applications.